 Policy priorities Findings 4.2.1 There are financial incentives to encourage all schools/higher education institutions to develop policy and action plans for teachers' professional learning for inclusion 4.2.1.1 Teacher in-service training is not in this moment fully financed from the state budget, but most municipalities assume these costs.
 Still many courses of CPD are for pay and are not covered.
 There are no regulations on covering expenses.
 In case a teacher wants to attend professional development courses in another area, the training fee is almost always to be covered by teacher.
 (Eurydice, National Education Systems, Latvia, Continuing Professional Development for Teachers Working in Early Childhood and School Education) 4.2.2 There are mechanisms for systematic data collection on expenditure on teachers' professional learning that informs cost-effectiveness issues 4.2.1.1 'Teacher in-service training (36 hours per 3 years) is financed from public budget.'
 (Eurydice, National Education Systems, Latvia, Conditions of Service for Teachers Working in Early Childhood and School Education) 4.2.1.2 In 2013, an informative report 'Linking Program for Evaluation of Motivation, Remuneration and Professional Performance of General and Vocational Education Teachers' was elaborated and implemented 'aimed at establishing a link between the evaluation system of motivation, remuneration and professional performance of general and vocational education teachers.
 At the same time, the program aims to provide a modern learning and work environment and to improve the professional development support system for teachers.
-Much of the problem identified relates to issues that are directly subordinate to the financial aspects, and therefore, effective management of resources should be the primary concern, taking into account the review and improvement of the existing funding model.
-In order to improve the overall situation in the country, develop institutional excellence and raise the prestige of the teaching profession,
+Much of the problem identified relates to issues that are directly subordinate to the financial aspects, and therefore, effective management of resources should be the primary concern, taking into account the review and improve the existing funding model.
+In order to improve the overall situation

 Policy priorities Findings the implementation of the established linkage system for the evaluation of the motivation, remuneration and professional performance of teachers of general and vocational education shall be continued.'
 (Education Development Guidelines 2014-2020) 4.2.1.3 Since the year 2009 teachers' Continuing Professional Development (CPD) was financed also by the European Social Fund.
 There were four activities, related to CPD: 1.
 Support to Ensure Sufficiency of General Education Teachers in Priority Subjects; 2.
-General Teachers' Competence Promotion and Renewal of Skills; Promotion of Teachers' Competitiveness within the Optimization of Educational System; 4.
-Competence Promotion of the Educators Involved in Vocational Education.'
-(Eurydice, National Education Systems, Latvia, Continuing Professional Development for Teachers Working in Early Childhood and School Education) mechanisms t xible resourcing that foster teachers' learning at school
+General Teachers' Competence Promotion and Renewal of Skills; 3.
+Promotion of Teachers' Competitiveness within the Optimization of Educational System; Competence Promotion of the Educators Involved in Vocational Education.'
+(Eurydice, National Education Systems, Latvia, Continuing Professional Development for Teachers Working in Early Childhood and School Education) 4.2.3 There are flexible resourcing mechanisms that foster teacher professional learning at school level